rjaros/kvision-guide/part-1-fundamentals/jquery-bindings.md

 }
 ```

-There is also `getElementJQueryD()` method which returns value of `dynamic` type.
-It can be used to initialize and run code from external NodeJS modules and event to create custom KVision components.
+There is also a `getElementJQueryD()` method which returns a value of `dynamic` type.
+It can be used to initialize and run code from external NodeJS modules and events to create custom KVision components.

 ```kotlin
 override fun afterInsert(node: VNode) {
     getElementJQueryD()?.selectpicker("render").ajaxSelectPicker()
 }
 ```